 New Zealand’s climate ranges from subtropical in the North Island to temperate in the South Island.
 The summer months stretch from December through to March with temperatures ranging from 20°C to 30°C (celsius).

-Winter experiences temperature between 3°C to 15°C and runs from June through to August.
+Winter experiences temperatures between 3°C to 15°C and runs from June through to August.
 Both islands of New Zealand receive snow in winter making New Zealand a popular destination for those who enjoy winter sports such as skiing and snowboarding.

 English and Maori are the official languages.
 English is the most common language of New Zealand.

 New Zealand is well served with public and private schools.
-Children commence schooling at the age of five years, moving from primary and intermediate schools to highschool/college.
+Children commence schooling at the age of five years, moving from primary and intermediate schools to high school/college.